Terms and Conditions of Room Hire

 The agreed fee for the use of the accommodation must be paid in accordance with the due date, as stated on the invoice.
 The church reserves the right to ask for a deposit, to be agreed at the time of booking.

-Booking of halls does not guarantee Car Parking facilities.
+Booking of the halls and/ or rooms does not guarantee Car Parking facilities.

 The church is not in possession of a 'Public Entertainments Licence'.